uboslinux/ubos-docs/jekyll/_posts/2015-02-09-ubos-beta2-is-here.md

  * UBOS has an installer that makes it easy to install UBOS on a new computer.
-Download the the image for a bootstick, boot in the boot stick and run ``ubos-install /dev/sda`` to install UBOS on your first hard drive.
-RAID1 is also no problem, simply say ``ubos-install /dev/sda /dev/sdb``.
+Download the the image for a bootstick, boot in the boot stick and run ``sudo ubos-install /dev/sda`` to install UBOS on your first hard drive.
+RAID1 is also no problem, simply say ``sudo ubos-install /dev/sda /dev/sdb``.
 More options are available.

  * UBOS now makes it just as easy to create TLS-secured websites as it is to create non-secure ones.
-Just say ``ubos-admin createsite --tls --selfsigned``.
+Just say ``sudo ubos-admin createsite --tls --selfsigned``.
 You can also bring an official certificate.

  * Hosts running UBOS now advertise themselves on the local network using mDNS/zeroconf.